albanpuech/risky-biscuits-project/README.md

-From these plots, we can see that each sub-rating follows the same trends.
+From these plots, we can see that each sub-rating follows the  trends.
 This means that if there is an influence of climate on the scores, its impact is rather the same across all score categories.
 This is less the case for the appearance score, which stays rather constant across all climates.

 Keeping in mind that the y-axis does not start at zero on these plots, we still observe a difference of around 4 percent in the mean overall score across climates.
 Indeed, a few climates show very low average scores, while others show very high ones.
 This is the case of Csa and Dfa.
 These climates have a hot summer which might make the users more inclined to appreciate beers in general because of the social aspect and their appreciation for a cold drink on a hot summer day.
 On the other hand, Dsb and Dsc climates give ratings under the averages.
 Both of these are continental and Dsc has a cold summer.
 Would it then be the case that people living in colder climates have higher beer expectations and standards?